 Japanese New Year’s Bell-Ringing Ceremony

 Ring in the New Year at the Asian Art Museum on Dec.
-31, 2017 by taking a swing at a 2,100-pound, 16th century Japanese bell.
+30, 2018 by taking a swing at a 2,100-pound, 16th century Japanese bell.
 Rev. Gengo Akiba will begin the bell-ringing after a purification ritual and chanting of a Buddhist Heart Sutra.
 Participants may then take turns ringing the bell to leave behind any unfortunate experiences, regrettable deeds or ill luck from the previous year.
-The bell will be struck 108 times on New Year’s Eve to user in the New Year and curb the 108 mortal desires.
+The bell will be struck 108 times to usher in the New Year and curb the 108 mortal desires.